Jam City will launch RTS mobile game World War Doh on February 20

 World War Doh is the first mobile game launched by the company’s Bogota studio, previously named Brainz, since Jam City acquired it in 2018.
 The “midcore” game (which has hardcore roots but can be played in short game sessions) has been previewed and gotten a lot of attention.
 Alejandro Gonzalez and Jairo Nieto founded the studio and serve as co-general managers.

-In a statement, they said they are excited to lead Jam City into midcore games that they, as gamers, have wanted to play for years.
+In a statement, they said they are excited to lead Jam City into the kind of midcore games that they, as gamers, have wanted to play for years.

-Jam City said World War Doh combines humorous and engaging gameplay with high production values, memorable characters, and unique social features as players try to defeat one another in real-time.
+Jam City said World War Doh combines humorous and engaging gameplay with high production values, memorable characters, and unique social features as players try to defeat one another in real time.

 Unique features of the game include the ability to take control of your hero by manually moving the soldier around the battlefield; emergent game strategies with multiple paths to victory; metagame mechanics related to victories; and the ability to sacrifice minions for the greater good.